 Over the last sixty years, medical research has clearly established that smoking is the leading cause of lung cancer.
 In addition, people who are exposed to second-hand smoke are also at risk for developing lung cancer.
-Read on to find out what you need to know about the relationship between smoking and lung cancer in 2020.
+Read on to find out what you need to know about the relationship between smoking and lung cancer.

 Smoking: The primary risk factor for lung cancer

 The primary risk factor for lung cancer is tobacco smoke, whether you smoked in the past or are a current smoker.
 80 to 90% of people who die from lung cancer have a history of smoking.
 Using other types of tobacco such as cigars or pipes also increases the risk of lung cancer, says the CDC.
 And people who smoke cigarettes are 15-30 times more likely to develop lung cancer than people who don’t smoke.

 Consistent exposure to second-hand smoke is the second biggest risk factor for developing lung cancer.
 At least 70 of the 7,000 chemicals, the CDC explains, are toxins that cause cancer in animals and humans.
 And according to the American Cancer Society, secondhand smoke causes over 7,000 deaths to cancer each year.

 Some smoking myths associated with lung cancer

 Smoking is a lifestyle and for most people, it can be a difficult habit to break.
 As a result, there are a lot of myths circulating which individuals use to rationalize why it is not worth it to stop smoking.
 The truth is, however, that these are just myths — and if you are a smoker, you should stop smoking now for the sake of your health, no matter how long you have been smoking.
 Here are just a few of the myths out there that make people think twice before they stop smoking.

 1. “If you don’t smoke, you won’t get lung cancer.”